nayarkm/affiliate-link-generation-different-marketplace/README.md

 In addition, you must ensure that you have access to Fnac's product search API, and that you comply with the terms of use of this API and the Awin affiliate program.

 It's also important to note that this is a basic example that shows how to use Fnac's product search API to generate an affiliate link for a product.
 It may need to be adapted to your specific needs and tested carefully before using it in production.

+micromania kwando api :

+It is important to note that you need to replace

+YOUR_KWANKO_AFFILIATE_ID

+with your own Kwanko affiliate ID and you need to make sure that you are signed up for Kwanko affiliate program and you have access to the Kwanko API and abide by its terms of use.
+This is a basic example that shows how to use the Kwanko API to generate an affiliate link for a product from Micromania, it may need to be adapted to your specific needs and thoroughly tested before using it in production.